Partitioning a Model

 With partitions, you can separate parts of the model which you can explicitly control.
 You can think of periodic partitions as components that run at specific rates in a model.
-Aperiodic partitions are components that run at specified hit times.
+Aperiodic partitions are components that run at specified hit times or specified events.
 The schedule of these partitions have an impact on simulation and code generation.

 The Schedule Editor enables you to partition the model and interact with those partitions.
-The Schedule Editor shows partitions, the connections between them, and the execution order of the partitions
+The Schedule Editor shows partitions, the connections between them, and the order of the partitions.

 There are three types of partitions:

 ||Automatically created by Simulink®.
 Blocks running at the base rate show up as an implicit partition.|

 ||User-defined partitions from the atomic subsystems and/or Model blocks.
 Periodic partitions can also be defined by export-functions.
 These partitions execute based on their sample time and thus their execution is periodic.|

 ||Aperiodic partitions are partitions which have no constraints and

 can be made to execute at any time.
 Specify the |

 The blocks running at the base rate in the model is shown as an implicit partition in the Schedule Editor.
 The base rate is the fastest discrete rate in the model.
 D1 denotes the base rate.
 D1 annotation also appears in the Timing Legend.
 The D1 partition or implicit partition always remains the first discrete partition in the order.

 The default partitions that are already present in the model are also implicit partitions.